gee-community/ee-LandsatLinkr/README.md

 3. Once the tasks are completed and you see two new assets in your project's asset folder (mss2TmCoefCol and mss_offset), you can move onto the next step.

-### Step 9.
+### Script Step 6.
 Harmonize MSS images to TM and export the corrected images
 This step harmonizes the WRS-1 MSS images to the TM time series using the coefficients calculated in the previous step.
 Note that Landsat Linkr doesn't harmonize the WRS-2 Landsat 4 and 5 images at all because there are coincident TM images which are preferred (except for 1993 when there are few TM images).
 This step should take a little over an hour to run.

 1. Set LLR_STEP to 6 and run the script.